QAF-WC/WC-Wanna_Cry/README.md

 ## 📦 Overview

-**WANNACRY?** is a beginner-friendly Bash-based toolkit combining basic offensive (Red Team), defensive (Blue Team), and monitoring (SOC) functionalities into a single, easy-to-use interface.
+**WANNACRY?** is a beginner-friendly open-sourced Bash-based toolkit combining basic offensive (Red Team), defensive (Blue Team), and monitoring (SOC) functionalities into a single, easy-to-use interface.
 The goal is to help users learn fundamental security operations, from port scanning to brute-force simulations and basic defense scans.

 ---